-The Assembly refers the annual reports and financial statements of CIC and its corporations to the Committee.
-The Committee uses these reports to review the corporations' operations.
-Also, the Assembly refers the Provincial Auditor's reports (or parts thereof) that relate to CIC and its corporations to the Committee.
 The Committee also requires CIC and its corporations to submit reports of their significant transactions.
 Significant transactions are defined as those that are material in amount and outside the ordinary course of business, or are judged to be sensitive and likely of interest to legislators and the public.
 These reports describe the transaction, the objectives of the transaction, its financial implications, and the authority for the transaction.
 Because Crown corporations must submit these reports within 90 days after the transaction, the Committee can review them on a timely basis.
-During 2006-07, the Committee received four significant transaction reports.
+During 2008-09, the Committee received nine significant transaction reports.

-Our Office attends meetings of the Committee to help it with its reviews.
-The Committee also invites each corporation's appointed auditor to help the Committee with its review.
+Our Office attends certain meetings of the Committee to help it with its review of annual reports, financial statements and relevant chapters in our reports.
+To these meetings, the Committee also invites each corporation's appointed auditor to help the Committee with its review.